-After logging successfully into Tomcatõs manager application, you can select the WAR file(s) to be deployed using button DChoose FileÓ according to the right hand side of Figure 000.
-After picking your helloworld\server.war and helloworld.war file and closing the file chooser, click on button DDeployÓ (located below button DChoose FileÓ) to deploy the application to the Tomcat web server.
-This will copy the selected WAR file into Tomcats webapps directory and unpack its content into a subdirectory with the same name.
-Deploying the file helloworld.war will extract its contents into a subdirectory named helloworld.
-And the file helloworld\server.war will be extracted into subdirectory helloworld\server.
-You can now connect to the deployed application using the browser of your choice and enter the following address.
+After logging into Tomcat's manager application, you can select the WAR files to be deployed using button "Choose File" according to the right hand side of Tomcat Manager.
+After picking your just built org.eclipse.scout.apps.helloworld.server.war and closing the file chooser, click on button "Deploy" (located below button "Choose File") to deploy the application to the Tomcat web server.
+Then we repeat this step with the second WAR file org.eclipse.scout.apps.helloworld.ui.html.war.

+This will copy the selected WAR files into Tomcats webapps directory and unpack its contents into subdirectories with the same name.
+You can now connect to the application using the browser of your choice and enter the following address: